Mangnoppa/samba/README.md

 # How to use this image

 By default there are no shares configured, additional ones can be added.
-You may want to add your user the group docker to be capable of running docker without `sudo`.
+You may want to add your user the group `docker` to be capable of running docker without `sudo`.

     sudo usermod -aG docker $USER

 Then reboot or logout and -in again.

+The image is **not** hosted on [dockerhub](https://hub.docker.com/).
+In order to use it you need to execute `make` inside the project's folder.

 ## Hosting a Samba instance

-    docker run -it -p 139:139 -p 445:445 -d dperson/samba
+    docker run -it -p 139:139 -p 445:445 -d samba

 OR set local storage:

     docker run -it --name samba -p 139:139 -p 445:445 \
                 -v /path/to/directory:/mount \
-                -d dperson/samba
+                -d samba

 ## Configuration

-    docker run -it --rm dperson/samba -h
+    docker run -it --rm samba -h
     Usage: samba.sh [-opt] [command]
     Options (fields in '[]' are optional, '<>' are required):
         -h          This help